christianjc/SortingVisualizer/README.md

 To run Sorting Visualizer, ensure you have the following installed:
 - Java Development Kit (JDK) 11 or newer.
 - JavaFX SDK 11 or newer, available for download from [OpenJFX](https://openjfx.io/).

+## Dependencies

+This project relies on the following dependencies:

+- **[JavaFX SDK 11](https://openjfx.io/) or newer**: Utilized for UI components and animations.
+Ensure you have the JavaFX SDK properly set up and configured with your IDE or build tool.
+- **[JUnit 5](https://junit.org/junit5/)**: Employed for unit testing.
+Ensure JUnit 5 is included in your project's build path if you're implementing unit tests.

+## Testing Dependencies

+For unit testing and mocking within the Sorting Visualizer project, the following specific libraries and their versions are employed:

+- **[Mockito-Core 5.10.0](https://search.maven.org/artifact/org.mockito/mockito-core/5.10.0/jar)**: Used for mocking objects in tests, enabling isolated testing of components.
+Mockito simplifies the creation of mock objects and verification of interactions.

+- **[Byte Buddy 1.14.11](https://search.maven.org/artifact/net.bytebuddy/byte-buddy/1.14.11/jar)** and **[Byte Buddy Agent 1.14.11](https://search.maven.org/artifact/net.bytebuddy/byte-buddy-agent/1.14.11/jar)**: Byte Buddy is a code generation and manipulation library for Java, used by Mockito for dynamically creating mock objects at runtime.
+The Byte Buddy Agent is used to redefine classes at runtime, which is essential for certain types of mocks and stubs.

+- **[Objenesis 3.3](https://search.maven.org/artifact/org.objenesis/objenesis/3.3/jar)**: A library for instantiating Java objects without invoking their constructors, used by Mockito to create instances of mock objects.

+Ensure these libraries are correctly configured in your project's build path or dependency management system to facilitate effective testing.

 ## Setup
 ### Download JavaFX SDK